ijlyttle/time-vega/README.md

 a datetime in the parsing, it would seem to require its own type.
 Maybe this one of reasons behind [this comment](https://github.com/vega/vega-lite/issues/4044#issuecomment-406023278).
+Is a Vega `"date"` what I think of as a datetime?

 In efforts to decouple the data from the visualization specification, it becomes our responsibility to provide both the serialized dataframe